viki2711/Sales_Analytics_Spark/README.txt

     * Executed the first() action on this data and fetched the needed value for the answer

 The answer is:
-User that spent the most: Marissa Jefferson, account_id: 143, total: 105.09$.
+The user that spent the most: Marissa Jefferson, account_id: 143, total: 105.09$.

 2. What was the most expensive item that was purchased by the user who spent the most?
     * Selected the relevant fields